 Now: ADHD Success Training, For Couples And Professionals

-Right now, I’m producing online training and in-person workshops for people with ADHD, their partners, and treating professionals.
+Right now, I’m taking it to the people.
+That is, launching online training for people with ADHD, their partners and other loved ones, and treating professionals.
 The site is called ADHD Success Training.
-Stay tuned!
-Sign up to be notified here.

 With sincere thanks for your interest in my work and good luck riding the AHDD Roller Coaster,

 Book Excerpt: Two Views from the ADHD Roller Coaster

 Below is an excerpt:

 The monthly meeting comes to order in the heart of Silicon Valley, a world center of leading-edge technology.
 Household names such as Google, Yahoo, Apple, YouTube, Netflix, and Hewlett-Packard dot this short stretch of coastal California between San Francisco and San Jose.
 In attendance this evening are software developers and computer scientists, some from these very companies.